Bhutan Mystical Tour Itinerary

 On rise, visit the historical Jakar Dzong (Fortress of the White Bird) situated on the hilltop overlooking Bumthang valley & river.
 It is probably one of the biggest Dzongs in Bhutan with the surrounding walls about 1 km in circumference

-Here on, take a leisurely hike through several ancient and important monasteries such as Jambay Lhakhang, Kurjey Lhakhang, Kencho Sum Lhakhang, Tamshing & Pema Samba Lhakhang.
-(These temples have many mythical stories linked to its origin and some of them date back as early as 7th century.
+Here on, take a leisurely hike through several ancient and important monasteries such as, Jambay lhakhang, Kurjey Lhakhang, Kencho Sum Lhakhang, Tamshing & Pema Samba Lhakhangs.
+(These temple have many mythical stories linked to its origin and some of them dates back as early as 7th century.
 Your guide will unfold its mystery as you visit these holy sites.

 After an early breakfast drive to Phobjikha through different vegetation of alpine, subtropical and glacial from Bumthang (148km/ 5.5hr).
-Phobjikha is a glacial valley on the periphery of the northwestern tip of the Black Mountain National Park.
-The valley is a conservation area and lies on the northern boundary of the Jowo Durshing range.
+Phobjikha is a glacial valley on the periphery of the north western tip of the Black Mountain National Park.
+The valley is a conservatoin area and lies on the northern boundary of the Jowo Durshing range.

-En route visit Simtokha Dzong, one of the oldest fortresses of Bhutan built in 1629 and it houses the largest monastic schools in the country.
+En route visit Simtokha Dzong, one of the oldest fortress of Bhutan built in 1629 and it houses the largest monastic schools in the country.

 From here on embark on a walking tour that includes; Hongkong Market/ Main Traffic/ Norzin Lam/ Central Plaza/ Clock Tower, etc. Overnight Thimphu.
 (Alt; 2320m)

 Day 8 : Thimphu Cultural Sightseeing